SCRT-HQ/VaporShell/docs/glossary/Add-FnSub.md

 Input string with the Variable names surrounded in braces, i.e.
 "/opt/aws/bin/cfn-init -v --stack ${AWS::StackName} --resource LaunchConfig --configsets wordpress_install --region ${AWS::Region}"

-You MUST escape the dollar sign before each variable brace when using this module, otherwise Powershell will attempt to convert it to a variable and not take it as a literal string.
+You MUST escape the dollar sign before each variable brace when using this module, otherwise PowerShell will attempt to convert it to a variable and not take it as a literal string.

 ```yaml
 Type: String